WhoopGames/aonsoku/README.md

   <h3 align="center">Aonsoku</h3>
   <p align="center">
     A modern desktop client for Navidrome/Subsonic servers built with React and Rust.
+Forked repository to make a little change to Artists screen - so they look exactly like albums screen.
+Otherwise it's the same.
     <br />
     <br />
     <a href="https://aonsoku.vercel.app">Web App</a>